 By Ben Rafferty, Chief Innovation Officer

 Everywhere you look, companies across all industries and around the globe have implemented remote working policies and work-from-home structures in response to the COVID-19 pandemic.
-While this shift has been occurring for several years now and a topic that we’ve covered in the past, the current crisis has forced organisations everywhere to embrace digital transformation regardless of whether or not they had planned for it.
+While this shift has been occurring for several years now and a topic that we’ve covered in the past, the current crisis has forced organisations everywhere to embrace digital transformation for the sake of business continuity and remaining operational, regardless of whether or not they had planned for it.
 With this shift comes a massive change, presenting both benefits and challenges along the way.

 In theory, and in practice, an increase in remote working is excellent for many reasons.
 For customer service representatives, the flexibility and lack of a commute can be a big productivity booster.
 Contact centre research published in the Harvard Business Review found that at-home workers completed 13.5 percent more calls than those in the office.
 With no commute, no traffic and no wasted time, most CSRs can get more work done.